 Collectibles, May 31

-For nearly 40 years, Cape Cod was a melting pot of innovative architecture.
-Now the Cape Cod Modernist House Trust is attempting to preserve this legacy from the threat of demolition
+For nearly 40 years, Cape Cod was a melting pot of innovative architectural thought and practice.
+Now an effort is underway to preserve its modernist homes from the threat of demolition.

 Pioneering Artist Bruce Nauman Releases a New Monograph